awsdocs/amazon-redshift-developer-guide/doc_source/r_patternmatching_condition_like.md

 (5 rows)
 ```

-The following example specifies '^' as the escape character, then uses the escape character to search for strings that include "\_":
+The following example specifies '^' as the escape character, then uses the escape character to search for strings that include "start":

 ```
 select tablename, "column" from pg_table_def